 Dr. Alexander Joseph Finlayson was born on the 18th of May, 1906 in Plummer Township, Ontario, the son of Gregor John Finlayson and the former Hannah May Torence.
 His parents were farmers near Rydal Bank.
-He had an older sister named Rebecca and 3 younger siblings: Anna, John and Gordon.
-Dr. Finlayson graduated from the University of Toronto in 1938.
+He had an older sister named Rebecca and 3 younger siblings; Anna, John and Gordon.

 Dr. Finlayson served as a surgeon in the Royal Canadian Air Force during WWII.
 Dr. Finlayson married Beatrice Pearl Abbs on the 14th of October, 1941 in Clarkson, Ontario.
 Mrs. Finlayson was born on the 3rd of September, 1919 in Toronto, the daughter of Herbert and Edna Abbs.
 She had an older brother named Edward and an older sister named Ethel.